Like wine, Italian food, fashion, and landmarks, Italy is known for inventing some of the world’s leading non-alcoholic drinks and beverages.

 10. Cappuccino

-Cappuccino is one of the most famous non-alcoholic Italian drinks and beverages in the world.
+Cappuccino is one of the world’s most famous non-alcoholic Italian drinks and beverages.

-The Capuchin monks (“Frati Cappuccini” in Italian) in Turin invented this famous drink during the 17th century.
+In Turin, the Capuchin monks (“Frati Cappuccini” in Italian) invented this famous drink during the 17th century.

-They believed that black coffee was a devil’s drink and decided to add white “pure” milk to the drink.
+They believed that black coffee was a devil’s drink and decided to add white “pure” milk.
 We can easily guess how the name “Cappuccino” came about.

-However, a mechanic Giuseppe living close to the monastery, improved the way cappuccino was prepared and invented the prototype of the cappuccinatore.
+However, a mechanic named Giuseppe, who lived close to the monastery, improved the way cappuccino was prepared and invented the prototype of the cappuccinatore.

 Furthermore, cappuccino is made with a single or double shot of espresso topped with light and frothy steamed milk.
-In Italy, it is preferred for a cappuccino to have more foam than liquid.
+In Italy, it is preferred that a cappuccino has more foam than liquid.

 11. Blackberry Italian Soda